How To Build Your Reputation With Testimonials And User Reviews

 This premium plugin provides plenty of great features right out of the box, including:

-- Display options for your testimonials in a widget or as sliders, slideshows, list layout, grid layout, etc. by adding a shortcode
+- Display options for your testimonials in a widget or as sliders, slideshows, grid layout, list layout, etc. by adding a shortcode

-- Styling options (display image at the top, bottom, or side of testimonials, display testimonials in a speech bubble, customize font and background colours, font types and more.
+- Styling options (display image on top, bottom, or side of the testimonial, display testimonial in a speech bubble, customize font and background colours, font types and more.

 To learn how to add testimonials in WordPress, see the tutorial below:

-Client testimonials and customer reviews are great sources of content that help your business in terms of adding credibility, building authority, improving online reputation, and growing your sales funnel.
-Always ask for feedback, reviews, and testimonials from your customers or clients, and start publishing these on your website.
+Customer reviews and testimonials are great sources of content that can help your business in terms of adding credibility, building authority, improving online reputation, and growing your sales funnel.
+Always ask for testimonials, reviews, and feedback from your customers or clients, and publish positive content about your business on your site.

-The articles below are a great source of information about creating effective testimonials and were also used when researching information for sections of this article:
+The articles below provide useful information on creating engaging clients testimonials and were helpful in providing research and information for sections of this article:

 - Ecommerce Consumer Reviews: Why You Need Them And How To Use Them

 - 7 Simple But Powerful Customer Testimonial Examples You Can Steal